andsor/pyfssa/docs/about-include.rst

 **pyfssa** is a scientific Python package for algorithmic finite-size scaling analysis at phase transitions.

+It stands on the shoulder of the `autoScale.py`_ program.
+Please credit his author *Oliver Melchert* accordingly.

 |today| (Version |release|)

 Andreas Sorge <pyfssa@asorge.de>